ckeditor/ckeditor4/tests/plugins/widget/manual/selectall.md

 	## Expected

-	The number equals the number of widgets inside the editor.
+	The number equals the number of widgets inside the editor upon copy/cut.

 	## Unexpected